Rokutann/nalist.el/README.md

 ### nalist-nalist-p `(obj)`

-Return t if OBJ is an alist, otherwise nil.
+Return t if OBJ is an (n)alist, otherwise nil.

 An alist, or association list, is a proper list of pairs.
 What ‘car’ and ‘cdr’ of a pair in alist point is often called a key